Does A Judge Have To Remove A Juror From A Personal Injury Case Due To Preexisting Bias?

 The jury that was seated ultimately returned a verdict for the defendant.
 On appeal, the plaintiff argued she was denied her right to a jury trial.
 Specifically, she said that had the judge granted her motion to strike Juror 5 for cause, she would not have been forced to use a peremptory challenge that could have then been used to strike Juror 15.
 The Third District held the trial judge’s actions were improper and ordered a new trial.
 The appellate court agreed with the plaintiff that Juror 5 had “specifically stated that his previous experience made it difficult to remain impartial in his evaluation of the facts and evidence in this case.”
 That was sufficient to strike the juror for cause.

 Speak with a Florida Personal Injury Lawyer Today

 Again, it is important to note that jury trials are rare in personal injury cases.
 But if your own accident does require such a trial, you need to know that the courts will respect your constitutional rights.
 An experienced Boca Raton car accident attorney can help.
-Contact the Leifer Law Firm today to schedule a free case evaluation.
+Contact Leifer & Ramirez today to schedule a free case evaluation.